Hilaree Nelson: Death

-On September 26, 2022, while skiing with Morrison, Nelson was caught by a small avalanche, leading to a fall of more than 1800 m from the summit of Mount Manaslu in Nepal.
+On September 26, 2022, while skiing with Morrison, Nelson caused a small avalanche, leading to a fall of more than 1800 m from the summit of Manaslu in Nepal.
 Initial rescue efforts were hampered by bad weather, but on September 28, her body was located above the Thulagi glacier on the south face of Mount Manaslu, and was flown to Kathmandu by rescuers.

 Nelson's body was cremated in Kathmandu on October 2, 2022.